mugiseyebrows/event-loop/README.rst

 Usage
 =====

-In most simple case you can just use `on_file_changed` decorator.
-It creates event loop, system watcher and schedule, then connects them, then starts the loop.
+In simple case you can use `on_file_changed` decorator.
+It creates event loop, system watch and schedule, then connects them, then starts the loop and calls decorated function on filesystem events.

 ::